ileckfi/eXpansionPluginPack.github.io/docs/services/ui/uiElements.md

 ### uiGridLine

 A grid line is basically a line with labels & a background behind it.
-GridLines have fixed width and will redimension elements of a line in order to fit them.
+GridLines have fixed width and will re-dimension elements of a line in order to fit them.

 ```php
 <?php